 Highlights from the past few seasons: incidental and dance music for Eros & Psyche, a new comedy by Donna Spector, directed and choreographed by Shela Xoregos; the string quartet premiere of HUSTLE by Anti-Social Music; performances of SNASPHOT by the Lafayette and Owensboro Symphony Orchestras; SHORT STORIES opens saxophonist Todd Yukumoto’s new album, Nocturnal; EXPANSION premiered on the Dayton Ballet’s New Music for New Dance project; staged reading of scenes from SUCKER were featured on American Opera Project’s Opera Grows in Brooklyn showcase; an arrangement of Always On My Mind for OPERA ELVIS: A Lament for the King; songs for F. Scott Fitzgerald’s play Porcelain & Pink, and incidental and dance music for Shipwrecked, by Adam Kraar both produced by the Xoregos Performing Company.

-James has been the recipient of numerous awards, prizes, and commissions: the Charles Ives Scholarship from the American Academy of Arts and Letters, ASCAP, Meet The Composer, the American Music Center, the Atlantic Center for the Arts, the Chicago Ensemble, Auros Group for New Music, the Left Coast Chamber Ensemble, Jacksonville Symphony Orchestra’s Fresh Ink, the SCI/ASCAP Student Composition Commission, The Commission Project, Opera on Tap’s Roadworks Series, CASE Arts Group and CelloSpeak among others.
+James has been the recipient of numerous awards, prizes, and commissions: the Charles Ives Scholarship from the American Academy of Arts and Letters, ASCAP, Meet The Composer, the American Music Center, the Atlantic Center for the Arts, the Chicago Ensemble, Auros Group for New Music, the Left Coast Chamber Ensemble, Jacksonville Symphony Orchestra’s Fresh Ink, the SCI/ASCAP Student Composition Commission, The Commission Project, Opera on Tap’s Roadworks Series, Boston Metro Opera-International Contempo Festival, CASE Arts Group, and CelloSpeak among others.

 Other notable performances include: the Society for New Music, Sirius String Quartet, Esterhazy Quartet, soprano Rachel Cobb, Reizen Ensemble, Le Nuove Musiche, Forecast Music, Iktus Percussion Quartet, Brandon High School Orchestra, Heartland Community Flute Choir, Make Music New York Festival, MusicX at CCM, North American Saxophone Alliance Conference, National Flute Association National Conference, College Music Society National Conference, SCI conferences, CASMI and the Florida Flute Fair.